In This Post…

 You can read the NCAA’s Updated PDF below

 Conference POW’s… Usually when you see the ‘POW’ one might think a list of each conferences ‘players’ of the week… not so in this case.
 Think of this segment as more of a VPOW – or Video Plays Of the Week.

 Until Next Time…

-Grant Kimball is founder and contributing writer at Women’s College Hockey.org.
-He currently beginning his 3rd season as an Assistant Coach with the Yale University women’s hockey program.
+Grant Kimball is founder and contributing writer at Women’s College Hockey.org and beginning his 3rd season as an Assistant Coach with the Yale University women’s hockey program.
 Grant has developed an experienced perspective in the world of women’s ice hockey, having coached and recruited players from across the globe during his 25+ year amatuer and NCAA coaching career.
-He has coached in 6 different NCAA DIII and DI conferences for various institutions in the NCHA (D3), the CHA, WCHA, Hockey East, ECAC, and the Ivy League (DI).
-Beyond coaching, Grant served as a site representative for the 2019 NCAA quarterfinal of the NCAA Tournament.
+He has coached at 6 NCAA DIII and DI programs in the NCHA (D3), the CHA, WCHA, Hockey East, ECAC, and the Ivy League (DI).
+Beyond coaching, Grant served as a site representative for the 2019 NCAA quarterfinal of the D-I NCAA Tournament.
 He also currently serves as an Officer with the American Hockey Coaches Association as Vice President of Membership and sits on the AHCA’s Women’s Hockey Executive Committee.